CryptoGing/Guide/docs/gettingStarted.md

 # Getting Started
 {: .no_toc }

-This section introduces the Pi Browser and all the tasks that are needed to get setup so that you can start building or integrating your app with Pi
+This section introduces the Pi Browser, Pi Platform, and the steps required to get your development on Pi started.
 {: .fs-6 .fw-300 }

 1. TOC